20 Surprising Ways to Lose Weight In Your Sleep

 Exposure to light at night doesn’t just interrupt your chances of a great night’s sleep, it may also result in weight gain according to a new study published in the American Journal of Epidemiology.
 Study subjects who slept in the darkest rooms were 21 percent less likely to be obese than those sleeping in the lightest rooms.

 That leads us to our next sleep-slimming trick….

 Research suggests that the more electronics we bring into the bedroom, the fatter we get—especially among children.
 A study in the Pediatric Obesity journal found that kids who bask in the nighttime glow of a TV or computer don’t get enough rest and suffer from poor lifestyle habits.
 Researchers found that students with access to one electronic device were 1.47 times as likely to be overweight as kids with no devices in the bedroom.
 That increased to 2.57 times for kids with three devices.

 Leave your iPad in the living room.
 Your spouse might thank you, too.

 And Switch off Fallon, Too

 Did you know lean people watch less TV?
-A recent analysis of studies found that for every two hours spent watching TV, the risk of developing diabetes, developing heart disease, and early death increased by 20, 15 and 13 percent, respectively.
+A recent analysis of studies published in JAMA found that for every two hours spent watching TV, the risk of developing diabetes, developing heart disease, and early death increased by 20, 15 and 13 percent, respectively.
 Scientists are still figuring out exactly why sitting is so detrimental to health, but one obvious and partial explanation is that the less we move, the less fuel we require; the surplus blood sugar floods the bloodstream and contributes to diabetes and other weight-related risks.